-The Doctoral Program in Physical Therapy has a long history of delivering a comprehensive clinical education experience to students.
+The Doctor of Physical Therapy program has a long history of delivering a comprehensive clinical education experience to students.
 Presently, we contract with over 900 clinical partners representing some of the finest medical institutions and private practices in the country and abroad.

 Co-Directors of Clinical Education: